chickenwaffle/panel-attack/CHAOS_README_FIRST.txt

 Client-Side Changes
 ==========
 + Levels on both classic and modern levels have been rebalanced so they scale in difficulty properly.
 Level 8 on this build is the closest to level 10 on the normal build.
 + Four new levels have been added, called the Chaos Modes.
-The Chaos Modes basically replace EX Mode; games on these levels will be much shorter compared to the normal levels.
+The Chaos Modes basically replace EX Mode; matches on these levels will be much shorter compared to the normal levels.
 + Garbage margin has been implemented in versus modes.
 The more garbage a player has built up in their queue, the less stop and shake time they get.
 + 'Speed margin' has been implemented into Endless; higher speed equates to less stop time.
 + The garbage system has been changed.